NoeBrt/Binary_Pair_Encoding/README.md

-# Corpus Vocabulary Trainer and Segmenter : Binray Pair Encoding
+# Binary Pair Encoding : Corpus Vocabulary Trainer and Segmenter

 A Python CLI tool to train a vocabulary model and segment text based on learned patterns using Byte Pair Encoding (BPE).